Southeastrans Trip Reservation Line 855-325-7586

 What if I have an emergency?

-Emergency transportation needs are not scheduled through Southeastrans – call 911.
+Emergency transportation needs are not scheduled through Southeastrans.
+For emergencies, call 911.

-What do I do if my ride isn’t on time or doesn’t show up?
+What do I do if my ride is not on time or does not arrive?

 Call the Southeastrans Trip Reservation Line at 855-325-7586 and press 2 for “Where’s my Ride?”
 A customer service representative will find out when your ride will arrive or may arrange for a new provider to pick you up.